MallikarjunTirlapur/programming_test/README.md

 The data structure queue has been used to calculate the moving maximum over 1000 samples in realtime of an incoming stream.

 The window size is 1000.
-The incoming data is en-queued into the queue till queue reaches 1000.
+The incoming data is en-queued into a queue untill queue reaches 1000.
-     In the mean time maximum is calculated in the real time from the elements in the growing queue.
+In the mean time maximum is calculated in the real time from elements in the growing queue.
 The incoming data and result are published on input and solution slot of the message respectively.
-Once after the size of the queue reaches 1000, The maximum out of 1000 numbers is calculated.
+Once the size of the queue reaches 1000, The maximum out of 1000 numbers is calculated.
 De-queued the oldest number to give a room to the newest number.
 The incoming number is published on the input slot and result on the solution slot of the message.
 Process repeated.